imgd-4099-2023/imgd-4099-2023/README.md

     - Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Noise](https://thebookofshaders.com/11/).
 Due 9/6 (4 hours).
     - Complete the Shader Live Coding Assignment, also due 9/6 (6 hours).

-### Week 2 9/6: Tech - Intro to WebGPU and Compute Shaders
+### Week 2 9/6: Tech - Intro to WebGPU and Video synthesis history
 Assignments:
   - Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Fractal Brownian Motion](https://thebookofshaders.com/13/).
-Due 9/13 (4 hours).
+Due 9/13 (2 hours).
-  - Complete the WebGPU Intro Assignment. due on 9/13 (6 hours).
+  - Complete the [WebGPU Intro / Video Processing Assignment](A2.video_processing.md). due on 9/13 (8 hours).

 ### Week 3 9/13: Video Synthesis and Texture usage
 - Video synthesis / feedback history